 A cubic light year contains about 1E+48 cubic meters.
 So all of the matter in the universe would fit into about 1 billion cubic light years, or a cube that's approximately 1,000 light years on each side.
 That means that only about 0.0000000000000000000042 percent of the universe contains any matter.
 The universe is a pretty empty place!

-For more information on this topic, check out the links on the next page.
+For more information on this topic, check out the links below.